 Citi’s Private Pass is available for any cardholder with a Citibank credit card displaying a Visa, Mastercard and American Express logo, or any Citibank debit card that has the Mastercard logo.
 Redeeming is quite straightforward — your Citi card number is verified either at the time of purchase or at the event.
 To get all the details, read the terms and conditions at citiprivatepass.com.

 One of the more notable benefits of Citi Private Pass is how family-friendly the program has become.
 Most rewards programs focus their presale tickets and entertainment offers toward luxurious experiences and nightlife.
 Citi breaks the mold a little bit by including offers for families, too.

 Is a Citi credit card right for you?

 Anyone can apply for a Citi credit card, but most of Citi’s cards are most beneficial for those who use credit cards for maximizing rewards rather than building credit.
 Cardholders with scores of 730 and over have the best chance at qualifying for Citi’s most valuable credit cards.

-With good credit, the Citi Double Cash card or Citi Simplicity are within reach, and for those with excellent credit (assuming all your other information is in order), you may be able to choose from some of the best cards available, like the Citi/AAdvantage Executive World Elite Mastercard.
+With good credit, the Citi Double Cash card or Citi Simplicity are within reach, and for those with excellent credit (assuming all your other information is in order), you may be able to choose from some of the best cards available.

 The Citi Secured card is an option for anyone with no credit history.
 It’s a great option — in fact, one of the best on the market — if you’re looking to build your credit.
 Using Citi credit cards responsibly over time can help you build a stronger credit score, helping you take advantage of the best cards Citi has to offer.